thimothybabu123/GloRepaymentSystem/README.md

 2. Import into your IDE (e.g., IntelliJ IDEA or Eclipse)

+3. Configure jdk version to 17 in project structure to run.

-3. Configure DB settings in application.properties
+4. Configure DB settings in application.properties

-4. Run the application using Spring Boot
+5. Run the application using Spring Boot

-5. Test endpoints using Postman
+6. Test endpoints using Postman

 ## 📝 License
 This project is open-source and available under the MIT License.